w3guy/old-documentation/docs/extensions/mailchimp.md

-The [MailChimp](http://profilepress.net/downloads/mailchimp/) ProfilePress extension integrates your ProfilePress powered [registration page](../build/registration-form.md) with MailChimp by automatically subscribing users to a specific list immediately they complete registering an account.
+The [MailChimp for WordPress](https://profilepress.net/downloads/mailchimp/) extension automatically subscribe users to a specific email list immediately they complete registering an account via a ProfilePress powered [registration form](../build/registration-form.md) page

 To get this feature working on your WordPress powered site, ensure you have the [extension](http://profilepress.net/downloads/mailchimp/) installed and activated.